 - 1. You will have Five Modules to complete this semester.
 Each will have video instructions and written instructions. - 2.
 We have 5 scheduled zoom lectures.
 They will be recorded for those who cannot make it.
-If you do not attend in person, you must submit a one page summary of the recorded lecture to get credit.
+You must submit a one-page summary of the lecture (even if you are there) to get credit. - 3.
+One 5-page paper (not counting the reference section) using the university data-bases.
+You can select a relevant topic appropriate for an evaluator.
+You should select a topic that you want to know more about.
+Examples could be Dyslexia Identification, Autism and Reading disabilities, Best practice in assessing adaptive behavior, etc.)